derhoppe/ignite-learning-paths-training-mod/mod50/README.md

 ### **Slides**

->**What's Here?** A speaking script, numbered slide thumbnails, and the master Powerpoint slide deck.
+>**What's Here?** A speaking script, numbered slide thumbnails, and the main Powerpoint slide deck.

 Begin by familiarizing yourself with the presentation.
-Speaking scripts and the master Powerpoint slide deck can be found in the [slides](slides/README.md) page.
+Speaking scripts and the main Powerpoint slide deck can be found in the [slides](slides/README.md) page.

 ### **Deployment**